Contrastive Learning Is Spectral Clustering On Similarity Graph: Constrastive Learning: SimCLR

 We assume that there are finitely many objects in $\cX$, denoted as $n$.
 This is the same assumption used by~\citet{haochen2021provable}, who also demonstrated that the finite case can be easily extended to the infinite case by replacing sum by integral, adjacency matrix by adjacency operator, etc. For continuous augmentation methods like adding Gaussian noise, we can discretize it in a natural way.
 Assuming a finite number of objects can help us avoid non-essential technical jargon.

 With $n$ objects in $\cX$, consider a similarity graph defined on these objects, which gives a similarity matrix $\bfpi$ of size $n\times n$.
 However, for real scenarios like learning images, it is extremely difficult to obtain such $\bfpi$ from human labeling.
 Therefore, we compute $\bfpi$ using the prior knowledge of the dataset.
 For example, in the original SimCLR paper~\citep{chen2020simple}, there are $9$ different augmentation methods.
 Each augmentation method may generate many different augmented images that look similar to the original image.
-For every original image $\bfX_i$, we define a probability distribution $\bfpi_i$, such that each object $\bfX_j$ gets sampled with probability $\bfpi_{i, j}$.
-Therefore, $\bfpi_i$ can be represented as a vector in $\mathbb{R}^n_+$.
+For every original image $\bfX_i$, we define a probability distribution $\bfpi_i$, such that each object $\bfX_j$ gets sampled with probability $\bfpi_{i, j}$. {For example, during the augmentation process, suppose $\bfX_j$ has a probability, say $1/9$, to be an augmentation of $\bfX_i$, then $\bfpi_{i, j}=1/9$.} Therefore, $\bfpi_i$ can be represented as a vector in $\mathbb{R}^n_+$.